DanielMartinAlarcon/Sprint-Challenge--Data-Structures-Python/Data_Structures_Answers.md

 5. What is the runtime complexity of the provided code in `names.py`?

+        O(n^2), because it compares every name in one file against every name in the next file.
+On my computer, the original runtime was 8.42 seconds.

 6. What is the space complexity of the provided code in `names.py`?

+        O(3n) - O(n).
+In the worst case, it must store all the names from both lists and also a list of duplicates that is as long as each of the start lists.

 7. What is the runtime complexity of your optimized code in `names.py`?

+        O(2n) -> O(n), because I have to go through all the names in each list once.
+I go through all the first list to make the dict, then through all the second to check against the dict.
+On my computer it took 0.00639 seconds.

 8. What is the space complexity of your optimized code in `names.py`?

+        O(3n) -> O(n).
+I created one array for each text file, and one dict also of length n.